biblibre/omeka-plugin-CsvImportPlus/README.md

     error occurs during import.
 Parameters are `Mixed records`, `tabulation` as column delimiter, no enclosure and `|` as element, file and tag delimiters.

+    This file is not compatible with the release 2.2 (no metadata for files).

 8. `test_collection_update.csv`

     Update metadata of a collection.
 Parameters are the same as in the previous file, except format.

+    This file is not compatible with the release 2.2 (no metadata for files).

 9. `test_extra_data.csv`

     Show import of extra data that are not managed as elements, but as data in a specific table.
 The mechanism processes data as post, so it can uses the default hooks, specially `after_save_item`.

+    To try this test file, install [Geolocation] first.
+Set `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters.
+    You should set the required identifier to "Dublin Core : Identifier", the option "Contains extra data" to "Yes" too (or "Perhaps"  to check manually).
+    Use the update below to get full data for all items.

-    The last row shows an example to import one item with attached files on one row (unused columns, specially sourceItemId and recordtType, can be removed).
+    The last row of this file shows an example to import one item with attached files on one row (unused columns, specially Identifier and Record Type, can be removed).
 This simpler format can be used if you don't need files metadata or if you don't have a lot of files attached to each item.
-    To try this test file, install [Geolocation] and check `Mixed records` with `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters.
-You should set the option "Contains extra data" to "Yes" too (or "Manual" to check manually).
-    Use the update below to get full data for all items.

 10. `test_extra_data_manual.csv`

-    This file has the same content than the previous, but header are not set, so you should set "Contains extra data" to "Manual" to map them to the Omeka metadata.
+    This file has the same content than the previous, but header are not set, so you should set "Contains extra data" to "Perhaps" to map them to the Omeka metadata.
 Note that extra data should kept their original headers.

 11. `test_extra_data_update.csv`

     Show update of extra data.
-To test it, you need to import one of the two previous files first, then this one, with the same parameters, except the `Update records` format.
+To test it, you need to import one of the two previous files first, then this one, with the same parameters.

 12. `test_manage_one.csv`